 Note reading is usually delayed until a solid foundation on the instrument is established (varies with student age and readiness).

 Additionally, by participating in a program with a registered Suzuki teacher, you are connected to a greater community through The Suzuki Association of the Americas and other regional Suzuki organizations who offer workshops and summer institutes where students can get special instruction and meet people from other programs who share a common musical repertoire!

 I also offer private classical guitar lessons for older students of any level.
 I often still use the Suzuki Guitar books for material but can draw upon many other resources as a well.
 Please inquire about availability.

 Rock, Jazz, Blues and Pop Style Guitar Lessons (Adults and Teens)

 My primary area of expertise is in Classical Guitar - that is the area I am most accomplished in and feel I am most effective as a teacher.
-That being said I do play electric guitar as well and have plenty of experience playing in Rock and Jazz bands.
+That being said I do play electric and steel string "acoustic" guitar as well and have plenty of experience playing in Rock and Jazz bands.
 I will occasionally take students in these areas if I have space in my schedule.
 I can confidently teach just about any style at least to an "upper-intermediate" level, at which point I may refer a student to another teacher who specializes in a particular genre.

 I can also help students improve their general music theory, fretboard knowledge, reading skills, and more.
 Please inquire if you are looking for a teacher - even if I am not the right fit or don't have availability, I can often refer you to someone.